maxgio92/krawler/README.md

 ### Output

-The `list` command prints on standard ouput a is a list of kernel release objects of type [`KernelRelease`](https://github.com/falcosecurity/driverkit/blob/master/pkg/kernelrelease/kernelrelease.go#L13).
+The `list`|`ls` command prints on standard ouput a is a list of kernel release objects of type [`KernelRelease`](https://github.com/falcosecurity/driverkit/blob/master/pkg/kernelrelease/kernelrelease.go#L13).

 An example of a `yaml`-formatted result entry: